keleven-uk/lazKlock/README.md

 This enables for [recurring] Reminders to set up and reminders displayed to the user.
 A number of pre-defined events types are already set up.

+Memo

+Implements a simple memo thingy.
+This will allow memo's to be entered, edited, printed and saved.
+Any previously saved memos will be loaded into Klock on start-up.
+The memos can be optionally encrypted and only be displayed on demand.

 Conversion

 Implements a simple conversion screen.